 He is a graduate of the University of Northern Colorado where he received a Bachelor of Arts degree in music education in 1970 and a Master of Arts degree in performance the following year.
 In 1977 he became the first person to be awarded the Doctor of Musical Arts degree in orchestral conducting from The Catholic University of America in Washington, D.C.

-In March 1995, he was honored with membership in the prestigious American Bandmasters Association, the professional association of master conductors and musicians and in 2016 Graham was named Vice President.
-Membership is considered the highest honor achievable by American bandsmen; it recognized outstanding achievement in the field of concert bands.
+In March 1995, he was honored with membership in the prestigious American Bandmasters Association (ABA), the professional association of master conductors and musicians.
+Membership is considered the highest honor achievable by American bandsmen; it recognizes outstanding achievement in the field of concert bands.
+In 2018 he became the 81st President of ABA.
 In 2014 he was named as the President and CEO of the John Philip Sousa Foundation.

 Graham has released recordings on six labels – Naxos, Telarc, Klavier, Mark, Altissimo and Wilson -- that have been recognized for both their artistic and sonic excellence.
 These recordings have been recognized in Stereophile’s “Records to Die-For” list, The Absolute Sound’s “The Super Disc List,” as well as one having won a Grammy.